-Overnight in the superbly quaint seaside fishing village of Stykkishólmur.
+After breakfast, we'll continue on to the quaint seaside fishing village of Stykkishólmur (approximately an hour drive).
 The idyllic town has an old center with renovated houses and a strong cultural foundation.
 It is situated to the south of the Breiðafjörður Bay – the bay of a thousand islands.

-After breakfast, we'll board the Ferry Baldur for a 2-hour journey to the remote Flatey island in Breiðafjörður bay.
+In the afternoon, we will board the ferry Baldur for the 1.5 hr journey to the remote Flatey island in Breiðafjörður bay.
 Flatey is the largest island among a cluster of about forty other small islands in the area.

 One of Iceland's gems, Flatey has a scarce population of five year-round inhabitants.
 This tiny, remote island is about one mile long and about half mile wide.
 There is only one dusty road leading from the ferry dock to the old village.
 The old village consists of several beautifully kept old and restored houses in cheerful colours.
 There is plenty to see on the island: a tranquil setting of old buildings, unique natural scenery and diverse birdlife.

 Staying at the hotel we'll have transportation of our luggage by tractor or we can grab one of the wheelbarrows from the harbour and transport our luggage like the locals.

 We'll enjoy a leisurely day on Flatey strolling around the island and exploring its uniqueness.
 We'll have included lunch at the hotel.
 In the late afternoon, the ferry Baldur will take us to the south coast of the remote Westfjords peninsula.
 Our minibus awaits us and we continue westwards.